 Despite being best-known for its beaches, 80 percent of the Ile de Beauté (island of beauty) is serious mountains.
 The bonus is the walking trail, the mythic GR20, much of it at a height of 2000 metres through the Corsican Regional Park.
 The palm trees and beaches everyone talks about are just the beautiful fringe round the edges of the mountain range that covers the island.
 If you want a change from your usual winter holiday it is a good place to go for a bit of mild adventure and breathtaking scenery.

 Manu Rioualec of Montagnes de Corse, a qualified high mountain guide, leads ski tours on the Haute route with his partner Eric Specia.
 Manu says the best time to ski Corsica is usually March.
 The snow comes late-winter, at the beginning of February, because of the climate and can be skiable until May in the high mountains.
-This year however, despite highly publicised heavy snowfalls in February, the snow has been "a catastrophe" for skiing because of the unusually warm weather in March.
-As the local branch of the French ski federation puts it, "In Corsica the skiing is on a day-by-day basis."
-In fact this the conditions in Corsica for skiing have been the worst for thirty years, or if you are a mountain sheep farmer - the best.
-In March 2009, there were two metres of snow in the high mountains.
+As the local branch of the French ski federation puts it, “In Corsica the skiing is on a day-by-day basis.”
+In fact this the conditions in Corsica for skiing have been the worst for thirty years, or if you are a mountain sheep farmer – the best.
+In March can often mean two metres of snow in the high mountains.

 There are two small resorts for alpine skiing.
 The most popular is Val d’Ese which is 51 kilometres (just over an hour) from Ajaccio.
 Val d’Ese is at 1600 metres on the plateau of the same name.
 The nearest village is Bastelica.
 The little resort was built in the 1970s a nd the first ski lifts began operating in 1976.
 From the village of Bastelica take the panoramic D27A.
 After 14 kilometres you come to the car park for the resort.

-Val d'Ese (1,600-1,825m) has a chalet and some shops and you can rent skis, snowboards and sledges.
+Val d’Ese (1,600-1,825m) has a chalet and some shops and you can rent skis, snowboards and sledges.
 There is a French ESF ski school with three instructors.
 Since 2010 the ski area has doubled in size, with eight kilometres of runs, four lifts and a small lift/magic carpet for children between 3 and 5 years.
 There are four red runs, one blue, one green and a small snowpark.
 Sadly whoever designed it placed the main runs on south-facing slopes which means the snow goes quickly when it gets warm.
-However the short distance to Ajaccio makes up for this, explained Stépane Desjobert who, with his colleague Jean-Philippe di Grazia, feels there is sufficient support to launch a new magazine Uzurf on the theme of winter sports in Corsica.
-The first edition will be available at the beginning of April.
+However the short distance to Ajaccio makes up for this.

 The second resort is Ghisoni Capanelle and is more difficult to access as it’s further east in the commune of Ghisoni at the Bergeries des Capanelles at 1686m.
 The lifts take you up to 1810m at the top of the Capaghiolu ski lift.
 The resort has three ski lifts and seven slopes.
 It may not be as convenient as as Val d’Ese, but half an hour’s trekking above the lfts will take you to a fantastic view over the whole of Corsica.